WuggyRS/stick-arena-reborn/README.md

 - [ ] Game mode: Team Deathmatch
 - [ ] Game mode: PvE / Zombies
 - [ ] Game mode: Wager matches

+## Copyright
+The assets used in this project belong to XGenStudios.
+This project is for educational purposes only.